EmaEvidence/PostIt/README.md

   17. ```GET``` /api/v1/group/:groupId/users.
 The API takes groupId as parameter.
     For getting members of a group
 # The Application uses JSON web token.
 Ensure you send it in the header request.
+The API documentation for this project can be found [here](http://docs.postit9.apiary.io/#)
 ## Test
 API test is written with ``` jasmine ``` and ``` supertest ```.
 Frontend tests is written with ``` jest ``` and ``` enzyme ```.